daniyalbarcha/mark6-prediction/README.md

 ## Disclaimer

 This tool is for entertainment purposes only.
-Lottery predictions are based on historical data analysis and cannot guarantee future results.
+Lottery predictions are based on historical data analysis and AI models but cannot guarantee future results.
+Use responsibly and be aware of API costs when using AI features.